microsoft/api-guidelines/graph/GuidelinesGraph.md

 supporting domain model.
 We describe domain models in terms of entities or resources, their properties, and relationships and further refer to it as entity data model.
 There is no one-to-one correspondence between domain model elements and API resources as APIs usually support only customer-facing use cases.
-A simple resource diagram, like below, makes it easier to reason about resource relationships and a shape of your API.
+A simple resource diagram, like below, makes it easier to reason about resource relationships and the shape of your API.

 ![Resource model example](ModelExample.png)

-After API resources are identified you need to name them and their properties so that the API will be discoverable and intuitive for developers, and consistent with other Graph resources.
+While designing your API resources you need to name them and their properties so that it will be intuitive for developers, consistent with other Graph resources and within the product domain.

-When resources are defined it’s time to think about the behavior of your API and define required operations and actions.
-There are read-only and write scenarios where a resource can be used to represent some kind of data processing operation.
-The terms function and action are used to identify read and write operation style resources, respectively.
+After resources are defined it’s time to think about the behavior of your API which can be expressed via HTTP methods and operational resources such as functions and actions.

 At every step of your design you need to consider security, privacy and compliance as an intrinsic components of your API implementation.
 And finally